ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 #### Current Version 1.0.6

-For details on changes, check the end of this site.
+For details on changes, check the bottom of this site.

 #### Main Overlay